evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_gt/_index.md

 ## Interior

 You can choose between different types of seats, seat materials, and interior styling.
-This model offers a four-seat layout or an optional 4+1 layout.

 ### First row seats

 There are two seat types you can choose from for the front row in the Porsche Taycan Turbo GT.

-The following functionalities are available on the **Comfortseats with memory** seat.
+The following functionalities are available on the **Lightweight bucket seat** seat.

 - electric adjustment
 - [heating](../../../../technology/seats/adjustment/#heating)
 - [memory driver seat](../../../../technology/seats/adjustment/#seat-memory) (optional)
 - [electric lumbar support](../../../../technology/seats/adjustment/#lumbar-support)
 - [adjustable thigh support](../../../../technology/seats/adjustment/#thigh-support-adjustment)

-You can choose from 2 different materials/colors for this seat type.

 The following functionalities are available on the **Sportsseats Plus** seat.